Theodore Fairhurst

-Theodore Fairhurst (born April 18, 1947) is a Canadian fine artist, entrepreneur, high-altitude mountain climber and public speaker.
-On December 9, 2018, at the age of 71 years and 231 days, Fairhurst became the oldest person in the world, 1st North American, and 9th person in history to have scaled all the Seven Summits and all the Volcanic Seven Summits.
+Theodore Fairhurst (born April 18, 1947) is a Canadian entrepreneur, high-altitude mountaineer, author and public speaker.
+On December 9, 2018, at the age of 71 years and 231 days, Fairhurst became the oldest person in the world, 1st North American, and 9th person in history to have scaled all the Seven Summits and Volcanic Seven Summits.

 Early years

 Born in Westmount, Quebec of Canadian and English descent, Fairhurst grew up in Montreal.
 He went to Elizabeth Ballantyne Elementary School, Montreal West High School and Concordia University.
 He began drawing and painting at age four and studied at the Montreal Museum of Fine Arts in his youth.
 At 22 years old, his desire to see and experience the world began and he traveled to Europe and Asia.
 In the Netherlands (1972), Fairhurst transported young travelers around Europe and North Africa for several years.

 Fairhurst continued producing art and exhibited at the Atrium Mensa in Amsterdam in 1974.
 He returned to Montreal in 1976 to advance his artistic career: "His interpretations of “man’s relationship to science and technology” painted on Plexiglas was a body of work that he is still very proud of.
 He had exhibitions here, in the U.S. and in Europe".